cloudmesh/cloudmesh-vpn/README.md

 that provides added functionality.
 Additional features include secure password saving that uses the native-OS keyring, as well as vpn-slicing, which only sends traffic destined for school servers through the VPN and keeps other traffic out of the tunnel.
+Perhaps most conveniently, this library provides an easy way to install openconnect via a package manager (chocolatey for Windows, homebrew for macOS) without requiring any other dependencies besides Python.
+The package manager is installed for you on-the-fly which installs openconnect.

 | School  | Tested | VPN-Slicing |
 | ------- | ------ | ----------- |